Exploring the Next Phase of Health Care Reform: How Health Care Leaders Can Position Their Organizations for Success

 The Potential Effects of Proposed Changes

 House Republicans recently introduced legislation intended to create a new health plan, retaining some provisions of Obamacare and eliminating or scaling back others.
-While the exact details may continue to change in the coming weeks as the bill moves through Congress, there are some specific themes that can be expected in the final version that becomes law, according to John E. McDonough, DrPH, MPA, Director of the Center for Executive and Continuing Professional Education at the Harvard T.H.
+While the exact details may continue to change in the coming weeks as the bill moves through Congress, there are some specific themes that can be expected in the final version that becomes law, according to John E. McDonough, DrPH, MPA, Director of the Center for Executive and Continuing Education at the Harvard T.H.
 Chan School of Public Health.
 McDonough, who served as a Senior Advisor on National Health Reform to the U.S. Senate Committee on Health, Education, Labor, and Pensions, explains that there are two major components of the ACA that will be affected by whatever legislation is passed.
 These are access and value.

 Two Main Themes: Access and Value